Leading manufacturer and supplier of ready mix concrete, liquid screed and concrete pumps for the South West

 The ‘best’ concrete to buy depends on the application you plan to use it for.
 Choosing the correct type is important because it ensures that your new build will be hard-wearing and stand the test of time.

-Wright Minimix are one of the UK’s leading concrete specialists.
+Wright Readymix are one of the UK’s leading concrete specialists.
 We supply high-quality concrete solutions to the South West of England and South Wales, including ready-mixed concrete, liquid screed, and concrete pumps.
 In this guide, we cover everything you need to know about the different types of concrete, including their various strengths and applications.

 Standardised Concrete